What it’s all about

 The binary communication protocols, which may serve as an API or control interface of the device, on the other hand, require a different approach.
 Their specification puts major emphasis on binary data layout, what values are being transferred (data units, scaling factor, special values, etc.), and how the other end is expected to behave on certain values (what values are considered to be valid and how to behave on reception of invalid values).
 It requires having some extra meta-information attached to described data structures, which is not sent over the I/O link but still needs to be accessible in the generated code.
 The existing tools either don’t have means to specify such meta-information (other than in comments) or don’t know what to do with it when provided.
 As a result, the developer still has to write a significant amount of boilerplate code in order to integrate the generated serialization-focused code to be used in binary communication protocol handling.
 There is an article called Communication is more than just serialization which provides more detailed examples of the mentioned shortcomings.

 All available schema-based binary protocol generation solutions have multiple limitations.
 These include an inability to specify binary data layout or customize data structures used in the generated code.
 Additionally, they cannot provide or customize polymorphic interfaces to allow the implementation of common code that can work for all message objects.
-Most available tools lack the ability to customize and/or use multiple transport frames for the same messages, but transferred over different I/O links.
+Most available tools lack an ability to customize and/or use multiple transport frames for the same messages, but transferred over different I/O links.
 Few, if any, allow the injection of manually written code snippets in case the generated code is incomplete and/or incorrect.

 The generalization is hard.
 As a result, many embedded C++ developers still have to manually implement the required communication protocols rather than relying on existing tools for code generation.